fhkhoury/AND_Firebase_mCommerce/README.md

 ## 0 - Project History

+- August 31st, 10:30pm - Anonymous auth linking
+     - When anonymous user signes up with his email and password, his account and profile are linked with the new on (account and database)

 - August 31st, 11:30am - Project structure
      - Create a models package with all data model classes